AMWA-TV/bcp-007-01/docs/Overview.md

 - In this scenario, it is assumed the NDI Sender is active
 - In this scenario, both sender (device E) and receiver (device F) are NMOS devices, but connection is established outside of IS-05
-- NDI Receiver (device E) and NDI Sender (device F) discover  through their own means. this could be via NDI discovery
+- NDI Receiver (device E) and NDI Sender (device F) discover through their own means; this could be via NDI discovery
 - Connection from NDI Sender (device E) to NDI Receiver (device F) is performed by the NDI SDK
 - NDI Receiver updates its IS-04 `active` state, sets the `sender_id` to `null`, increments the version number
 - The controller does not initiate the connection, but can monitor the connection status via IS-04 and IS-05